Factorizations of diffeomorphisms of compact surfaces with boundary: Right position

-\begin{proof} Consider the neighborhood of $v$ as labeled in Figure \ref{fig_triangle_intersections}.
-As $T$ is upward, it must be $T_1$ or $T_3$, while $T'$ must be $T_2$ or $T_4$.
-Without loss of generality then suppose $T=T_1$ is a triangular region.
+\begin{proof} Consider a neighborhood of $v$, labeled as in Figure~\ref{fig_triangle_intersections}.
+As $T$ is upward, it must be $T_1$ or $T_3$, while any downward $T'$ must be $T_2$ or $T_4$.
+Without loss of generality then suppose $T=T_1$.
 But then neither of $T_2,T_4$ can be triangular regions without creating a bigon, violating minimality. \end{proof}

-It follows from Lemmas \ref{lem_triangles} and \ref{lem_triangle_uniqueness} that we may unambiguously refer to a vertex of an essential triangular region as downward, upward, or neither, in accordance with any essential triangular region of which it is a vertex.
-In particular, if $\alpha$ has minimal intersection with $\gamma, \mon(\gamma)$, then all triangular regions are essential.
+It follows from Lemmas~\ref{lem_triangles} and \ref{lem_triangle_uniqueness} that we may unambiguously refer to a vertex of an essential triangular region as downward, upward, or neither, in accordance with any essential triangular region of which it is a vertex.
+In particular, if $\alpha$ has minimal intersection with both $\gamma$ and $\gamma'$, then all triangular regions are essential.
 Henceforth we will drop the adjective `essential'.
-Figure \ref{fig_regions_and_vertices}(b) and (c) give examples of the various types of vertices.

-\begin{defin} Suppose $T$ is a triangular region with vertex $v \in \gamma \cap \mon(\gamma)$.
-Isotope $\alpha$ over $T$ to obtain another triangular region $T'$ of the same type (upward/downward) as $T$ with vertex $v$, as in Figure \ref{fig_reflection}.
+\begin{defin} Suppose $T$ is a triangular region with vertex $v \in \gamma \cap \gamma'$.
+Let $h_t^T$, $t\in[0,1]$, denote a family of diffeomorphisms of $\pg$ which isotope $\alpha$ over $T$ to obtain another triangular region $T'$ of the same type (upward/downward) as $T$ with vertex $v$ (Figure~\ref{fig_reflection}).
 Note that if $T$ contains sub-regions with vertex $v$ then the process involves isotoping the innermost region first, and proceeding to $T$ itself.
 We call such an isotopy a \emph{shift over $v$}. \end{defin}

-We require a final pair of definitions before we bring the pieces together:
+We require a final few definitions before we bring the pieces together: